 As your chatbot handles more users, it gains more experience and records more analytics.
 From this generalized perspective, chatbot development doesn’t seem like it requires the rigorous design and testing that traditional software development does.
 This is particularly true since coding knowledge is no longer really a requirement, and there are lots of templates to go around that you can deploy much more easily.

-But, that is not a reason to completely ignore the challenges that chatbots still face today.
-As we have time and again prefaced in our chatbot articles, the massive benefits in automation and human resource reduction are only effectively achieved, if a good chatbot is implemented.
+But that is not a reason to completely ignore the challenges that chatbots still face today.
+As we have time and again prefaced in our chatbot articles, the massive benefits of automation and human resource reduction are only effectively achieved if a good chatbot is implemented.

 Looking at these hurdles and integrating ideas surrounding them would then be an excellent start in treading that road.